 If the sun is shining and the weather gods are smiling, November can pick up where the month of October left off with outdoor activities such as hiking in the mountains.
 If, however, autumn has well and truly arrived with its wet and windy weather then there is no better place to get away from the cold and damp for a few hours than one of Tirol’s many spas and pools.
 The Aqua Dome in Längenfeld is one of the region’s largest and most well-known spas.
 Its trademark floating bowls around the main spa building are the perfect place to lie back and enjoy the incredible landscape as you let yourself float in the warm water.
-Visitors who wish to stay longer than just a day can check in at the Aqua Dome hotel.
+Visitors who wish to stay longer than just a day can check in at the four-star superior Aqua Dome hotel.
 The Naturhotel Waldklause in Längenfeld offers its guests free admission to the Aqua Dome, though the hotel also has its own spa covering 1,800 square metres.
-Click here for more top tips on spa and wellness hotels in Tirol.
+Click here for more top tips on spa hotels in Tirol.

 The floating bowls surrounding the main spa building are the most eye-catching feature at the Aqua Dome in Längenfeld.
 Photo: Tirol Werbung